 Strokes happen when an artery in the brain is either blocked (ischemic stroke) or starts bleeding (hemorrhagic stroke).
 Before you think “It will never happen to my loved one,” you should know that according to The Centers for Disease Control and Prevention, someone in the United States has a stroke every 40 seconds — that’s 795,000 each year.

+Recognizing stroke signs and acting quickly can help prevent permanent brain damage, and save your loved one’s life.
 We’re here to arm you with the important do’s and don’ts should you be faced with acting fast to protect your loved one’s life.

 Do Act F.A.S.T